mel-project/docs.themelio.org/whitepapers/themelio-a-stable-blockchain-for-an-unstable-world.md

 - **Complex client-side fee estimation**.
 It's far from trivial how much fees to bid in order to get transactions confirmed in a traditional fee market.
 Wallets need complicated algorithms to estimate the right amount of fee based on looking at unconfirmed transactions --- which thin clients can't even securely monitor.
 - **Stakeholder incentive problems**.
 In a proof-of-stake system like Themelio, we want stakeholder income to come primarily from transaction fees.
 That way, stakes have values in proportion to the value of the system, making attacks harder as usage grows \(and damage increases\), while giving stakeholders a disincentive to collude to run Themelio into the ground.
 But a conventional fee market encourages stakeholders to hide transactions from each other --- a transaction you include in a block is a transaction fee that I didn't get --- leading to all sorts of pathological "fee-stealing" strategies unless stakeholders have a different source of income.
 This is why Bitcoin and Ethereum rely heavily on inflation, not fees, to reward block producers, but we don't want that in Themelio.

-Thus, we abandon the traditional fee auction model in favor of a system inspired by EIP-1559 \[@eip1559\].
+Thus, we abandon the traditional fee auction model in favor of a system inspired by EIP-1559 \[@eip1559\], which also turns out to be crucial for Synkletos' security.
 Every transaction pays a mel-denominated fee that has two components.
 A mandatory _base fee_ is calculated by multiplying by the _base fee multiplier_ the _weight_ of a transaction, a metric that roughly measures its cost.
 Transaction senders can then add a _tip_ above and beyond the base fee.

 Every time a new block is created, the stakeholder proposing the block can adjust the base fee multiplier by up to 1% upwards or downwards --- the base fee multiplier then reflects the stake-weighted median of the stakeholders' preferences.
 Base fees, except for an eighth which is burned, are deposited into a special _fee pool_ regardless of who included the transaction into the blockchain; the stakeholder creating a block then withdraws a tiny fraction \($1/65536$\) of the fee pool.
 The net effect is that the base fee of a transaction is distributed to all stakeholders regardless of who made the block that contains the transaction.